commandobill/gainz/README.md

 # Purpose
 This addon tells users when the next Gainz is or when the current Gainz will end

-Awaiting permission for use on Catseye server
+Approved for use on Catseye server